¿A quién le importa?

-"A quién le importa" is a song by Spanish band Alaska y Dinarama from their third studio album No es pecado (1986).
+"A quién le importa" (Who cares) is a song by Spanish band Alaska y Dinarama from their third studio album No es pecado (1986).
 The song was written and composed by Carlos Berlanga and Nacho Canut, and it was released as the album's lead single on March 20, 1986.

 The lyrics of the song refer to freedom and individual independence, regardless of others' prejudices.
 Although it does not explicitly mention them, the LGBTQ community adopted it as an anthem, making it an iconic song of the 1980s.
 According to several sources, "A quién le importa" is the most successful single of Alaska's entire career, topping Spain's main music chart, AFYVE.
 Additionally, in 2010, Rolling Stone ranked it number 52 on their list of the 200 Best pop rock songs in Spain.
-In 2025, Billboard named Alaska y Dinarama’s version of the song as the 63th Greatest LGBTQ+ Anthem of All Time.
+In 2025, Billboard named Alaska y Dinarama's version of the song as the 63th Greatest LGBTQ+ Anthem of All Time.